Plumbing Installation Bath, ME

 Going from a 5-gallon-per-flush toilet or an old tank heater to high-efficiency models requires proper installation to realize the savings — something our Bath plumbers size correctly.

 - Call or schedule online.
-Book your plumbing installation in Bath online or by phone and pick a 2-hour window.
-We confirm in under five minutes with the assigned tech's name and photo.
+Choose a 2-hour arrival window online or by phone for plumbing installation in Bath; confirmation lands in under five minutes with the tech's name and photo attached.

-- On-site diagnosis.
-On arrival we diagnose the plumbing installation on-site — free for most repairs, $39 on minor service calls (waived if you proceed).
-You see the issue and the fix before we start.
+- We diagnose on-site.
+The tech diagnoses your plumbing installation at the house — free on most repairs, $39 for minor service calls and waived if you proceed — and walks you through the issue and the fix before starting.

-Plumbing installation in Bath is priced from $249, flat-rate and quoted in writing before any work begins — no hourly creep, no surprise add-ons.
+From $249 is where plumbing installation starts in Bath, always as a written flat rate before any work — no hourly creep, no after-the-fact add-ons.
 Seniors (65+) and military save 10% on labor, and financing covers jobs over $1,500 at 0% APR for 12 months.
 Comparing plumbing installation cost in Bath?
 The written flat rate holds for 30 days, and 0% financing covers the larger jobs.

-Plumbing Installation the United States starts at from $249, every plumbing installation quote is flat-rate and presented in writing before work begins — no surprise add-ons, no hourly creep.
+Plumbing Installation in Bath, ME starts at from $249, every plumbing installation quote is flat-rate and presented in writing before work begins — no surprise add-ons, no hourly creep.
 Seniors (65+) and military save 10% on labor, and financing covers projects over $1,500 at 0% APR for 12 months, with no prepayment penalty.

-Why homeowners in Bath, ME choose us for plumbing installation
+Why we're Bath, ME's call for plumbing installation

 Bath homeowners choose us for plumbing installation because we're genuinely local to Sagadahoc County — family-owned since 1974, CSLB-licensed (#1098234), bonded and insured.
 Salaried (never commissioned) technicians, flat-rate written quotes good for 30 days, and a 10-year workmanship guarantee, with parts chosen to last in Maine's cold northern climate.
 Looking for a plumbing installation company in Bath, ME?
 That's exactly what we are — local, licensed, and accountable to Sagadahoc County.